-- 1. Teacher Preparation: Copy and paste the text or part of the text from The Woodland Indians of Lizard Mound State Park editable reading text, pages 33 & 34, onto a student-workable document.
-Print the cloze instructions, page 35. - 2.
+- 1. Teacher Preparation: Copy and paste the text or part of the text from The Woodland Indians of Lizard Mound Park reading assignment into a student-workable document.
+A text version of the assignment is included within this Reading Response, on pages 10 and 11. - 2.
 Say: Today you are going to be a teacher.
 You will make a fill-in-the-blank worksheet.
 (Show them a sample cloze) This is called a cloze.
 How do you usually figure out what the correct word is to put in the blanks? (use context or word clues). - 3.
-Tell them that they will make their own cloze using the text of The Woodland Indians of Lizard Mound State Park. - 4.
-Distribute cloze instructions. - 5.
+Tell them that they will make their own cloze using the text of The Woodland Indians of Lizard Mound Park. - 4.
+Detailed cloze instructions for teachers and students are in the Student Printables on page 34.
+Print and distribute the instructions. - 5.
 Using the instructional steps, model the process for the students.
 Explain that the clues mentioned in step four could either come before or after the blank.
-It might be helpful for students to circle context the clue words on their answer sheets. - 6.
-When completing their own cloze, students should make copies of their cloze and also one copy of their answer sheet. - 7.
+It might be helpful for students to circle context clue words on the answer sheet. - 6.
+When completing their own cloze, students should make copies of their cloze and one copy for their answer sheet. - 7.
 Students will exchange their cloze copies with partners.
 They will complete each other's cloze and then check their partner's work.